albertosaurus/power_enum_2/README.md

 `BookingStatus.names` will return all the names of the defined enums as an array of symbols.

+##### update\_enumerations\_model (since version 0.8.1)

+The preferred mechanism to update an enumerations model in migrations and similar.
+Pass in a block to this method to to perform any updates.

+Example:

+    BookingStatus.update_enumerations_model do
+      BookingStatus.create :name        => 'Foo',
+                           :description => 'Bar',
+                           :active      => false
+    end

 #### Instance Methods

 Each enumeration model gets the following instance methods.